Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 - For best results, apply sunscreen or sunblock 30 minutes before venturing outdoors.
 This allows time for the sunscreen to be absorbed.
-Then reapply every 15 to 30 minutes while out in the sunlight.
+Then reapply every 2 hours while out in the sunlight.

-- Also reapply each time after exercise or swimming, or at least every 2 hours.
+- Also reapply each time after exercise or swimming.
 Choose a water-resistant or very water-resistant formula, even if your activities don't include swimming.

 Possible Hazards of Relying on Sunscreens

 Chemoprevention is the use of a substance to prevent or reduce your risk for cancer.
 Certain drugs have been used to help block the development of skin cancers, including melanoma.
-These include a medicine called imiquimod, which is approved to prevent skin cancer in certain people.
+These include a medicine called imiquimod, which is approved to prevent skin cancer in certain people with precancerous lesions called actinic keratosis.
 This medicine prompts the immune system to fight off foreign substances, including cancer cells.

 Chemopreventive drugs under investigation that show promise for skin cancer include:

 - Nonsteroidal anti-inflammatory drugs, including ibuprofen and aspirin.
-However, there is not yet strong evidence for this effect, and taking these drugs specifically to prevent skin cancer is not a current recommendation.
+However, there is no strong evidence for this effect, and taking these drugs specifically to prevent skin cancer is not a current recommendation.